osmandapp/web/main/docs/user/navigation/car-play.md

 ### POI

 You can select one needed [POI](../map/point-layers-on-map.md#points-of-interest-poi) from the list of available categories.
+POI is a type of points that are highlighted on the map by special icons provided in the application settings, and sorted into groups.

 ![CarPlay screen](@site/static/img/navigation/auto-car/car-play-5.png)